saami97/DevOps-The-Hard-Way-Azure/README.md

     - Testing Terraform code with Checkov.

 ## Labs

+**THE FOLLOWING LABS ARE STILL BEING WORKED ON SO IF A LINK DOESN'T WORK THAT'S WHY**

 1. [Prerequisites](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-Azure/blob/main/prerequisites.md)

 2. Container - The purpose of the Container section is to create a Docker image for the app that the organization is running on-prem (the UI app), containerize it, and store the container inside of a container repository.
 For the container repo, you'll use Azure ACR.